incoresemi/river_core/docs/source/overview.rst

    loaded into the target's custom test-bench and simulated.
 The execution logs for each test are saved.
-All of the above steps are encapsulated inside a python plugin and thus any core with any environment can easily be integrated into RIVER CORE as a target.
+All of the above steps are encapsulated inside a python plugin and thus any core with any environment can easily be integrated into RiVer Core as a target.
 3. **Reference Run**: The same tests are compiled and run on the reference model of choice and the execution logs are saved.
 4. **Compare Logs**: The execution logs for each test from the target and the